Easy Fireplace Makeover -how to remove a dated wooden decal, paint out your brass and modernize your builder basic fireplace.

 Removing the Wood Decal

-With the One Room Challenge I knew I had to finally get it off.
+With making over our living room, I knew I had to finally get it off.
 This was the first step to our fireplace makeover.
 I took advantage of my woodworker brother-in-law Shaun working on the shiplap –read all about that here if you missed it, and asked him to remove it for me.
 I had visions of trying myself and making it worse by marking up the wood around it.
 He popped it off in a matter of seconds.
 The easiest way to remove it was to use a small putty knife to get underneath it, and pry it off.

 There was a little wood glue residue left, that I sanded down with some sandpaper.
-I debated whether to refinish the one panel where it had been removed, or paint the whole fireplace white.
+I debated whether to refinish the one panel of the fireplace where it had been removed, or paint the whole fireplace white.
 I never minded the wood, and it did match the rest of the wood floors and stairs.
 But, all the inspiration pics of Scandinavian living rooms seemed to have white fireplaces, and in the end I decided to go for it.
 I wanted to achieve that Scandinavian classic look, and paint is always the easiest way to make a big change.

 Painting The Wood

 I thought I was being a good, responsible, non-lazy diy-er by taping out the walls around the mantel and sides of the fireplace before I painted it.
-It is the same colour as the walls -JoJo Whitewash by Para, but the walls are eggshell finish and I used the semi-gloss on the fireplace.
 I wished I’d never taped it along the walls, because although I thought I’d done it really carefully, it was a little too close, and left a thin strip of wood showing between the white of the shiplap and the new white of the fireplace.
-And, as I peeled off the tape, the paint was peeling off too!
+And, as I peeled off the tape, the paint was peeling off my fireplace mantel too!